yx940702/SidewalkAnalysisCOVID19/README.md

 An affecting radius (r) is used to circumscribe a surrounding environment of a given Block.
 This environment includes nearby buildings, subway stops (optional), interest points (optional) within the radius.
 Each item in this environment is given a probability inversely proportional to its distance (d) to the target Block with the linear function (r-d)/r to represent the decreasing probability of a person at an item to use the sidewalk as the person is further away.

 The occupants in the buildings on a Block and its surrounding blocks are then overlaid with corresponding percentages, which represent the percentages of occupants are likely to be on a sidewalk segment at a given time.
+These percentages can be changed to reflect different time of the day: they might be very high at peak hours and low throughout the day.

 The pedestrian count is estimated with all the data calculated above with a simple statistical model that could be changed easily in the future.